upeducationnetwork/deanslist-python/README.md

 # deanslist-python

+## Do Now Wrapper
 Note that Do Now Solutions has a separate Python wrapper for the Deanslist API.
-Would recommend using their version!
+Would recommend taking a look at their version!
+The primary difference is that this version will write a csv file with a flattened result, while the Do Now version will return the json data.

 https://github.com/donowsolutions/deanslist

+## deanslist-python
 Simple python wrapper for the Deanslist API that flattens the json response and writes a csv file to the current directory.

 Note that I don't think the API is very clear right now, so future versions may break the API.